The Orgasm Or The Art Of Letting Go

 For some women, orgasms are a unicorn that rarely deigns to visit.
 And for the rest of women who experience orgasms, it is rarely on an ongoing and steady basis.

+Sexual pleasure for women is as much a matter of how we feel in our mind as a matter of how we feel in our body.
 What influences our capacity to orgasm?
 And how can we set better conditions to increase chances to experience the ultimate state of ecstasy?

 Several studies have been conducted to look at the relationship between the activity of the mind and the ability to reach orgasm during sex.

 In one of those studies questioning 191 women between the ages of 18 and 59 showed that women who had difficulties to orgasm during intercourse were also the ones showing propension to having negative thoughts during sex.
 These negative thoughts influenced their mind and their ability to feel pleasure.

 Calming the activity of the mind when having sex seems to be key to living a full experience and increasing chances of reaching orgasm.
 Another study led by Pascal de Sutter, professor at the department of sexology and family science at the University of Louvain in Belgium confirms: women in the study who reported regularly reaching orgasm during sex seemed to be more focused on their bodily sensations during intercourse than the women who had trouble having regular orgasms with their partners, the researchers said.

 Clear enough: for women, there is a relationship between the mind and the ability to reach orgasm.